Unsound Inferences Make Proofs Shorter: Non-Elementary Speed-Up

+As in Case I, the subproof $\sigma_0$ could branch off into several subtrees each of which is taken care of in the same way, and so we only focus on the indicated parts of $\pi$.
+We would like to merge the subproofs $\sigma_1$ and $\sigma_2$ as follows:

-As before, we face the problem of circumventing a contraction of $\exists x\, A(x)$ in $\sigma_1$ and solve it the same way.
+As before, we face the problem of circumventing a contraction of (possibly several occurrences of) $\exists x\, A(x)$ in $\sigma_1$ and solve it in the same way.
 The proof grows quadratically again.
-We note the following: it might happen that $t=a$ for some free variable $a$.
-Hence, this proof does not go through for $\lk$, as $a$ could be the characteristic variable of a strong-quantifier inference in $\sigma_1$.\\
+We note the following: it might happen that the term $t$ contains some free variable $a$.
+Hence, the proof of this case does not necessarily go through in $\lk$, as $a$ could be the characteristic variable of a strong-quantifier inference in $\sigma_1$.
+Note that the side-variable condition is satisfied. \\

 \textsc{Case III.} The last inference is:

 This is analogous to \textsc{Case II.}\\

 \textsc{Case IV.} The last inference is: